hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - The [SELECT](./syntax/select.md) Statement

     The SELECT statement, by far, has the most complex syntax and it's the only one that returns data rows.
 The SQL Standard defines a list of clauses to filter rows (WHERE), to join multiple tables (FROM and JOIN), to aggregate them (GROUP BY) and to sort them (ORDER BY).
-SELECT statements can also include subqueries to define more complex logic, including the syntax for the `WITH` clause, plain, and recursive CTEs.
+SELECT statements can also include subqueries to define more complex logic.
+It implements the WITH clause, including it the WITH RECURSIVE variant.

 - The [INSERT](./syntax/insert.md) Statement